bchavezgd/task-runners-talk/readme.md

 });
 ```

-Now in the command line
+Now in the command line.

     $ gulp postcss

-will add prefixes to whenever necessary to the style.css which the sass taks spit out.
+Will add prefixes to whenever necessary to the style.css which the sass task spit out.

 I add this to the `default` task.